speeduino/wiki.js/Installing_Firmware.md

 ### Older firmware releases

-If required, older firmware releases and details can be found at [Firmware_History](/en/Firmware_History "wikilink")
+If required, older firmware releases can also be installed through SpeedyLoader

 ### Verifying Firmware